MeToo movement: 2006, Tarana Burke

 Tarana Burke, a social activist and community organizer, began using the phrase "Me Too" in 2006, on the Myspace social network to promote "empowerment through empathy" among women of color who have been sexually abused.
 She was born in Bronx, NY on September 12, 1973.
 Growing up, she lived in poverty in a low-income family.
 She was raped and sexually assaulted, both as a child and a teenager.
-Her mother encouraged her to help others who had been through what she been through.
+Her mother encouraged her to help others who had been through what she had been through.
 She moved to Selma, Alabama, where she gave birth to her daughter, Kaia Burke, and raised her as a single parent.
 Burke, who is creating a documentary titled Me Too, has said she was inspired to use the phrase after being unable to respond to a 13-year-old girl who confided to her that she had been sexually assaulted.
 Burke said she later wished she had simply told the girl: "Me too".